unChaz/sci-fi-5e/srd/classes/ranger.md

 While traveling for an hour or more in your favored terrain, you gain the following benefits:
 * Difficult terrain doesn’t slow your group’s travel.
-* Your group can’t become lost except by magical means.
+* Your group can’t become lost except by tek means.
 * Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.
 * If you are traveling alone, you can move stealthily at a normal pace.
 * When you forage, you find twice as much food as you normally would.